Mar Casa: Handover Date & Completion Status

 Because Maritime City has few completed residential towers so far, owners taking handover around the current October 2026 target will be among the district's earlier residents rather than buying into an established rental comparable set.
 Reported yields above many mature Dubai communities come with the trade-off of a still-developing amenity base and transport network around the peninsula.

-What to do now — early construction (48%)
+What to do now — mid construction (56%)

 Final payment due at handover?